-• Compared to the first half of the twentieth century, the number of wildfires occurring in the United States over the past decade is lower, and the fires have been less severe.
+Compared to the first half of the twentieth century, the number of wildfires that have occurred in the United States in recent decades has been lower, and the fires have been less severe.

-• In years in which there has been an increase in wildfire activity during the past decade, the fires have usually involved substantially fewer acres of burnt land compared to much of the twentieth century.
+Even in years of higher relative wildfire activity during recent decades, the fires have usually burned fewer acres compared to much of the twentieth century.

-• Drought is the key climate factor for wildfires, an important consideration because the United States has experienced relatively few droughts recently.
+Drought is the key climate factor for wildfires, an important consideration because the United States has experienced relatively little drought recently.

 Short Summary: